What measures has the EU taken in response to the Russian invasion of Ukraine?

 Regulation 2022/562 was adopted on 6 April 2022.
 It allows the member states to grant emergency support within the current cohesion policy to Ukrainian refugees (Cohesion’s Action for Refugees in Europe; CARE).
 CARE provides greater flexibility in the member states’ cohesion policy as they may redirect unspent EU resources in the 2014-2020 cohesion funds (ERDF, ESF and EMFF) to meet migration challenges.
 Resources in the ERDF and ESF may also be applied for all manner of measures regardless of whether they would normally be funded from the ERDF or ESF.

-The €10 billion in recovery assistance for cohesion and the territories of Europe (REACT-EU) available for 2022 can be applied to address migration challenges in the field of migration.
+The €10 billion in recovery assistance for cohesion and the territories of Europe (REACT-EU) available for 2022 could be applied to address migration challenges.
 REACT-EU is a top-up to the member states’ cohesion policy for 2014-2020 and has the overarching goal of recovery from the COVID-19 crisis.
 Expenditure on specific actions for refuges has been eligible for assistance since 24 February 2022.
 Regulation (EU) 2022/613 was adopted on 12 April 2022.
 It increases the pre-financing member states can receive from REACT-EU resources by €3.4 billion in total.

-Regulation 2022/2039 as regards additional flexibility to address the consequences of the military aggression of the Russian Federation (Flexible Assistance for Territories; FAST-CARE) on 19 October 2022.
-FAST-CARE offers member states greater flexibility in cohesion policy, in part by increasing prefinancing by €3.5 billion.
+Regulation 2022/2039 was adopted on 19 October 2022 to increase flexibility to address the consequences of the military aggression of the Russian Federation (Flexible Assistance for Territories; FAST-CARE).
+FAST-CARE offers member states greater flexibility in cohesion policy, in part by increasing pre-financing by €3.5 billion.

 Regulation (EU) 2022/585 was adopted on 6 April 2022 to provide additional funding for Ukrainian refugees.
 It extends the implementation period in which funding can be awarded from the migration and security funds (AMIF and ISF) 2014-2020 by 1 year.
-The member states can thus fully use unspent amounts from these funds.
-In addition, unspent amounts in the AMIF that had been earmarked for other actions can be released.
+The member states can thus apply unused funds in full.
+In addition, unused amounts in the AMIF that had been earmarked for other actions can be released.
 This is expected to release around €420 million in additional support from unused funds.

 Relaxation of the Stability and Growth Pact (SGP)

 Relaxation of the SGP began during the COVID-19 crisis and has been extended by 1 year to 2024 on account of the war in Ukraine.
 The member states’ budget deficits and public debt may now exceed the SGP’s reference values (3% and 60% respectively) without the European Commission imposing sanctions.
-See this page for current figures on the Netherlands.
+This escape clause will be deactivated at the end of 2023.
+The budget rules that will apply as from 2024 are currently being revised.
+See this page for more information on the SGP.

 Temporary crisis framework for state aid measures

-To prevent unfair competition, in principle state aid may not be awarded to enterprises in the EU.
+To prevent unfair competition, as a rule state aid may not be awarded to enterprises in the EU.
 An overview of what the EU defines as state aid and how the Commission investigates it is available here.
-In exceptional cases the European Commission can approve state aid subject to stringent conditions.
+In exceptional cases, the European Commission can approve state aid subject to stringent conditions.

-To mitigate the economic impact of the war and to support businesses and sectors badly affected by it, the Commission presented a Temporary Crisis Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia on 23 March 2022.
-The temporary crisis framework will in any event be in place until 31 December 2023 and allows member states to grant aid to businesses affected by the sanctions imposed on Russia and to compensate them for additional costs due to high gas prices. .
-The temporary framework has been amended twice.
+To mitigate the war's economic impact and support businesses and sectors badly affected by it, the Commission presented a Temporary Crisis and transition Framework for State Aid measures to support the economy following the aggression against Ukraine by Russia on 23 March 2022.
+The temporary framework has been amended 3 times.
+Memberstates have until 31 December 2023 to grant aid to businesses affected by the sanctions imposed on Russia and compensates them for additional costs due to high gas prices.
+The framework also allows aid to be granted until 31 December 2025 to promote transition towards a net zero economy.
 More information on state aid relating to the war in Ukraine is available here.

 EU measures to support Ukraine